ngls17/Simple-REST-API/README.md

 ● post creation<br />
 ● post like<br />
 ● post unlike<br />
-● analytics about how many likes was made.
-Example url /api/analitics/?date_from=2020-02-02&date_to=2020-02-15 .
+● analytics about how many likes was made.Url /analitics/?date_from=2020-02-02&date_to=2020-02-15 .
 API should return analytics aggregated by day.<br />
 ● user activity an endpoint which will show when user was login last time and when he mades a last request to the service.<br />